5 Surprising Ways Oil Refineries Are Adapted for the Future

 **Q: How are refineries adapting to sustainability?**

-Q: What common mistakes do refineries make in the transition to sustainable practices?
+**Q: What common mistakes do refineries make during transformation?**

-A: Common mistakes include underestimating regulatory requirements, neglecting workforce training, and failing to implement adequate risk management strategies, which can lead to significant operational challenges.
+A: Common mistakes include underestimating regulatory requirements, neglecting workforce training, and failing to implement comprehensive risk management strategies.